preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/teamwork-v7/templates/index.rst

 .. image:: teamwork-templates-policies-teamwork-v7.png

 + **Naming policy**: Select a naming policy, if any is available.
-They are setup using the Naming policy tab, see: :doc:`Naming Policies (Teamwork) in Omnia v7 </admin-settings/business-group-settings/team-collaboration/teamwork-v7/naming-policies/index>`
+They are setup using the Naming policy tab, see: :doc:`Naming Policies (Teamwork) </admin-settings/business-group-settings/team-collaboration/teamwork-v7/naming-policies/index>`
 + **Sensitivity label**: A prerequisite for "Let user decide" to make any sense is that Sensitivity Labels are created in Microsoft 365.